Business valuation: Approach to valuation

+However, many small businesses will use the Seller Discretionary Method as a practical, simple method of business valuation.
+This approach can then be blended with the income, asset-based, and market approaches for a robust valuation analysis.

 A number of business valuation models can be constructed that utilize various methods under the three business valuation approaches.
 Venture Capitalists and Private Equity professionals have long used the First Chicago Method which essentially combines the income approach with the market approach.
 In certain cases equity may also be valued by applying the techniques and frameworks developed for financial options, via a real options framework, as discussed below.
+The valuation approach may also differ by industry and / or given the business context.

 In determining which of these approaches to use, the valuation professional must exercise discretion.
 Each technique has advantages and drawbacks, which must be considered when applying those techniques to a particular subject company.
 Most treatises and court decisions encourage the valuator to consider more than one technique, which must be reconciled with each other to arrive at a value conclusion.
 A measure of common sense and a good grasp of mathematics is helpful.

 Valuation

 The various approaches to valuation are detailed in the following sections.
 See also Valuation (finance).